Peritract/film-recommendations/README.md

 ## Development

 All code is stored in notebooks.
-Begin with `film_cleaning.ipynb`.
+Begin with `film_exploration.ipynb`.